2 Options Markets{#sec-c:options}

 - Open interest: The number of contracts for which there are currently outstanding positions.

 Experimenting with Figure 2.1 reveals consistent patterns in how options are priced relative to each other.
 Understanding these patterns helps build intuition about option values.
-We should see the following.
+We should see the following:

-Strike Price Effects
+- Strike Price Effects:

-- A call with strike $50 is worth more than a call with strike $100, so it trades at a higher premium
+- Call Options: Prices decrease as strike prices increase.
+For example, a call with strike $50 is worth more than a call with strike $100, so it trades at a higher premium.

-- A put with strike $100 is worth more than a put with strike $50, so it trades at a higher price
+- Put Options: Prices increase as strike prices increase.
+For example, a put with strike $100 is worth more than a put with strike $50, so it trades at a higher premium.

-Longer-dated options cost more because they provide:
+- Time to Expiration Effects: Longer-dated options cost more because they provide:

 - More time for favorable price movements